turingschool/lesson_plans/ruby_02-web_applications_with_ruby/photo_manager.markdown

   ...
 ```

-Now we care about that first message: `/schema.rb doesn't exist yet.
+Now we care about that first message: `/schema.rb doesn't exist yet`.
 Run `rake db:migrate` to create it, then try again.` Go ahead and run `rake db:migrate`.
 This will generate our schema that will then be loaded into our test database when we run our specs.
 Run them, and you'll see this message:

 ```
 F*